tueimage/gryds/README.md

 # Gryds: a Python package for geometric transformations of images for data augmentation in deep learning

-This package enables you to make fast geometric transformations for the purpose of data augmentation in deep learning.
+This package enables you to make fast geometric transformations of images for the purpose of data augmentation in deep learning.
 The supported geometric transformations are

 * Translations
 * Rigid transformations (translation + rotation)